 As such, the potential advantages of data linkage are significant.
-For example, in the current environment, individual EMS providers may receive little or no information about the outcomes of their patients and, thus, very little learning is possible.
+For example, in the current environment, individual EMS practitioners may receive little or no information about the outcomes of their patients and, thus, very little feedback regarding the care provided is available.
+This represents a missed learning opportunity.
 At the system level, lack of data availability across the continuum of care from EMS dispatch to hospital outcome (trauma hospital or otherwise) challenges our ability to understand whether triage practices and the selection of destination hospitals are consistent with guidelines and where opportunities for improvement might exist.
-Lastly, there is a wide variety of practices across EMS agencies and regions with variation in how resources are deployed, in provider skill mix, and in policies related to (and propensity for) field interventions.
-Absent linking these EMS practices to patient outcomes, it is impossible to apply focused empiricism - identifying what works and what doesn't work and refining practices over time with the goal of continuous quality improvement.
+Lastly, there is a wide variety of practices across EMS agencies and regions with variation in how resources are deployed, in practitioner skill mix, and in protocols related to (and propensity for) field interventions.
+Without linking these EMS practices to patient outcomes, it is impossible to apply focused empiricism - identifying what works and what doesn't work and refining practices over time with the goal of continuous quality improvement.
 There have been limited studies linking patient-level EMS data to trauma hospital data using existing state registries.
-The most sophisticated are derived from a research consortium requiring multiple IRBs across many EMS agencies and hospitals.
-With sound methodology, match rates just exceed 80% if the most complete EMS data are available.
-For the average

-EMS agency, where variables might be missing, compromising the success of probabilistic linkage, match rates are in the order of only 50-60%.
+The most sophisticated are derived from a research consortium requiring multiple Intuitional Review Boards (IRBs) across many EMS agencies and hospitals.
+With sound methodology, probabilistic match rates just exceed 80% if the most complete EMS data are available^{5,6}.
+For the average EMS agency, where variables might be missing, compromising the success of probabilistic linkage, match rates are in the order of only 50-60%7.
 To date, there have not been robust methods to link these data at the national level.
 Successful linkage efforts will need to establish a clear benefit with a high rate of success, propose a scalable infrastructure which satisfies HIPAA regulations, and mobilize support for large-scale implementation.
 This policy statement aims to set the framework for achieving these objectives.